rahulraj710/rahulraj710/README.md

+### Hello, I'm Rahul Raj
-Hello, I'm Rahul Raj, currently pursuing a master's degree at Columbus State University.
-With over 5 years of professional experience as a software developer, I specialize in Python and Java.
+I'm a software engineer with over 6 years of professional experience, and I recently earned a master’s degree from Columbus State University.
+I specialize in backend development using Java and Python, and have hands-on experience delivering scalable systems and APIs across diverse projects.
-During my career, I have contributed to various projects, including web applications built with Java and REST APIS based on Django Rest Framework.
-My responsibilities included adding new features, identifying and resolving bugs, as well as mentoring new recruits and training users.

-Currently, I am expanding my skill set by delving into the following technologies:
-Spring Boot: Enhancing my proficiency in backend development.
-ReactJS: Broadening my skills in frontend development.
-Solidity: Exploring blockchain development.
+## Professional Highlights
+Built and maintained enterprise-grade web applications using Java, Django Rest Framework, and Python.
+Delivered new features, resolved complex bugs, and optimized application performance in production environments.
+Mentored junior engineers and conducted training for new hires and end users.
+Collaborated with cross-functional teams and followed industry best practices using Git, Docker, and CI/CD pipelines.

+## Currently Expanding My Skills In
+# Spring Boot – to deepen backend microservice development expertise.
+# ReactJS – to build interactive and responsive front-end interfaces.

-I'm actively working on adding more projects to my GitHub.
-Feel free to explore my existing repositories, and don't hesitate to reach out if you have any questions or collaboration opportunities.
+I’m actively building new projects to apply what I’m learning—many of which will be added here soon.
+Feel free to explore my repositories, and don’t hesitate to connect if you're interested in collaborating.